stanislawbartkowski/CivilizationEngine/README.md

 ```
 "list":[]
 ```
 For every building, there is a list of buildings to be pulled down if new building is puit there.
 The list could contain 1 (for replacement) or 2 elements.
 The second case is for "limited" building marked with star sign.
-In order to build next limited building, previous one should be removed.
+In order to build a next limited building, the previous one should be removed.

  ```JSON
  [{"p":{"row":1,"col":5},